 Externships are for a minimum of three weeks.
 Students are expected to participate in departmental activities during standard work hours, Monday through Saturday, and are encouraged to utilize facilities during extended hours when staff is present.
 To qualify, interested students should have completed a rotation in pathology (or similar experience) and be familiar with a standard necropsy protocols.
 Students are expected to provide rubber boots and appropriate clothing (e.g., coveralls and/or scrubs).
 A negative tuberculin test within one year prior to arrival is required and vaccination against rabies is recommended.

 To apply, submit a CV and a letter stating why you wish to participate in the program, your career goals, and how this externship will enhance your future plans.
 Include preferred dates of participation and names and addresses of two references.
-We accept third and fourth year veterinary student externs from September through November and January through early May each academic year.
-For full consideration, students should apply by August 1 of the academic year prior to that in which the externship is desired, e.g. by Aug.
-1, 2021 for the 2022-23 academic year.
-We begin reviewing applications in August and final decisions are made in early September.
+We accept third- and fourth-year veterinary student externs from September through November and January through early May each academic year.
+For full consideration, students should apply by September 1 of the academic year prior to that in which the externship is desired, e.g. by September 1, 2023 for the 2024-25 academic year.
+We begin reviewing applications in September and final decisions are made by October 1.
 Applications received after the deadline may be considered depending on space availability.

 Application materials and questions should be emailed to email@example.com or submitted to:

 Student Externship Coordinator

 Disease Investigations, San Diego Zoo Wildlife Alliance